 The diets of simians, primates who are very similar to humans, are 10 to 20 times as high in vitamin C as the recommended values for humans from the government institutions.
 The hunter-gatherer diet is also similarly rich in vitamin C, so this fact alone will bring you health benefits.

 The tolerable upper limit (UL) established by the Food and Nutrition Board of the US Institute of Medicine is the highest level of daily intake of a specific nutrient likely to pose no risk of adverse health effects in almost all the individuals of a specified age.
 The UL is currently set to 2000 mg/day in adults 19 and older.
-Linus Pauling, a nobel prize winner in chemistry, recommends 2000 mg/day of vitamin C and personally consumed 18,000mg/day in divided doses (No more than 2000mg at a time).
+Linus Pauling, a nobel prize winner in chemistry, recommends 2000 mg/day of vitamin C and personally consumed 18,000mg/day in divided doses (No more than 2000mg at a time for a human male of average weight).
 This is because vitamin C has a half life of 30 minutes, meaning that if you consume 2000mg, there is only 1000mg left in your system after 30 minutes, then only 500mg left after an hour, and 250mg left after an hour and a half.
 So you would probably not exceed the UL by taking 2000mg every 2 hours, so long as you were taking sufficient water.
 Exceeding your body's actual upper limit, or saturation dosage, will cause your body to attempt to excrete via your colon as opposed to in your urine.
 The interesting thing is that the more unhealthy you are, the more vitamin C you need before you will excrete in this manner.
 The body seems to comfortably take in much more vitamin C when it is unhealthy, and as it becomes healthier and saturated, it will exceed it's actual tolerance at lower doses.

 For more information, click here: Vitamin C